carldamke/KTDCrawler/README.md

 # KTDCrawler
- Crawler for .ke0 and .ke2 files.
+ Crawler worker for .ke0 - .ke9 files.

+ It also checks for newer files by comparing checksums and archives current files once a newer version is found.